IUREDCap/redcap-etl/docs/InstallationGuide.md

 * **REDCap Projects**
     * **Configuration Project.** This optional project contains configuration information for the ETL process.
-The advantage of using this project is that it allows users who have access to REDCap, but not the REDCap ETL server, to be able to change certain configuration properties, and to start the ETL process.
+The advantage of using this project is that it allows users who have access to REDCap, but not the REDCap-ETL server, to be able to change certain configuration properties, and to start the ETL process.
 This disadvantage of using this project are that it increases the complexity of the installation.
     * **Data Project.** This is the REDCap project that contains the data to be extracted.
     * **Logging Project.** This optional project is used for logging.
-The advantage of using this project is that users who have access to REDCap, but not the REDCap ETL server, can access the log information.
+The advantage of using this project is that users who have access to REDCap, but not the REDCap-ETL server, can access the log information.
 The disadvantages of
 using this project are that it increases the complexity of the installation and slows down performance.
-* **REDCap ETL.** The software that actually does the Extract Transform and Load.
+* **REDCap-ETL.** The software that actually does the Extract Transform and Load.
 * **Database.** There needs to be some kind of database where the extracted and transformed data can be loaded, such as a MySQL database, although this could be as simple as a directory for CSV files.
 * **Apache Web Server.** The Apache web server is necessary if you want to use REDCap's data entry triggers (DETs) to check the transformation rules and/or start